-As at 31 December 2015, the Group had £135 million of debt outstanding, equating to 20 per cent. of GAV.
+As at 31 December 2016, the Group had £100 million of debt outstanding, equating to 11 per cent. of GAV.

-£135 million outstanding debt comprised a term debt facility of £75 million, together with associated interest rate swap and £60 million drawn under the Group's revolving credit facility.
+Debt outstanding comprised a single term debt facility (together with associated interest rate swaps) following the repayment in full of the Group's revolving credit facility in November from the proceeds of the heavily oversubscribed equity raise.

-All borrowing is at the Company level (no project level debt).
+All borrowing is at the Company level (no asset level debt).